justcareforall

 –Carl Jung.
 1875-1965

 The opposite of poverty is not wealth.
+In too

 –Bryan Stevenson.
 Born 1959.

-I may not survive
+I may not survive.

-so I must share this unfinished work, now.
+So, I must share this unfinished work, now.

 Many years ago, I was torn apart